Donaim/miseq-workflow-pres/slides.md

 <!--
 I will focus on De novo because it is more interesting and more complex.

 We're trying to figure out which reads overlap without knowing the answer ahead of time.
-The key trick is k-mers - short sequences that let us quickly find overlaps using hash tables instead of doing all pairwise comparisons.
+A naive approach would compare every read to every other read, but this quickly becomes infeasible as the number of reads grows.

+The key trick is to build a library of patterns called k-mers.
+Then look for reads that share the same patterns.
+Those will be the ones that overlap.
 MiCall assembles contigs this way and then stitches them together.

+Unfortunately, the k-mer approach can result in too many independent sequences instead of a single consensus.
-Stitching ensures we only get a single consensus sequence when possible.
+Stitching ensures we only get one when it's possible.
 -->

 ---